johnsonjh/dps8m-proxy/README.md

 ### Connection sharing

-* The user can share the username presented above with others, allowing the session to be viewed live (read-only) by one or more
+* The user can share the username presented above with others, allowing the session to be viewed live (read‑only) by one or more
   viewers:

   ```sh